 Categories

-Photo by Dave Hoefler on Unsplash
+Photo by Vincentiu Solomon on unsplash.com

 Something from the archives as we begin the O Antiphons.
 These prayers developed by the early church call on Christ to come and save us.
 They never directly used the name of Christ, but take up the titles used for the Messiah in the Old Testament.
 They change the whole tone of Advent, increasing the sense of anticipation and expectation.

-The first one is O Sapientia, O Wisdom:
+We began with O Sapientia, O Wisdom:

 “O Wisdom, who came forth from the mouth of the Most High, reaching from one end of creation to the other, strongly and sweetly ordering all things, come to teach us the way of prudence.”

-This antiphon always takes me back to the Creation, to the Spirit hovering over the waters as God brings new life out of chaos.
+This antiphon always take me back to the Creation, to the Spirit hovering over the waters as God brings new life out of chaos.
 I’m always especially drawn to the especially to the image from Proverbs of Wisdom playing and delighting in God’s presence at the Creation.

 As we move through Advent where is wisdom drawing you back into the love of God?